-On July 2, 2016 Joe passed away due to unforeseen complications.
-With the dream of providing hope and resources for VAD patients already in her heart, Lillian and her family created The Joe Beretta Foundation.
+On July 2, 2016, Joe passed away due to unforeseen complications.
+With the dream of providing hope and resources for VAD and heart transplant patients already in her heart, Lillian and her family created The Joe Beretta Foundation.
 Our mission is to establish a community of strength and meet the practical needs of advanced heart failure patients and their loved ones.

-The Joe Beretta Foundation provides emergency housing, emotional support, holiday outreach, short term financial assistance and more for patients in four hospitals in two cities (Nashville, TN and Pittsburgh, PA).
-Since our inception, we have assisted 400+ individuals, provided over 875 nights of stay, and prevented 42 families from facing the impossible choice between medical homelessness and hospice.
+The Joe Beretta Foundation provides emergency housing, emotional support, holiday outreach, short-term financial assistance, and more for patients in four hospitals in two cities (Nashville, TN, and Pittsburgh, PA).
+Since our inception, we have assisted 600+ individuals, provided over 1,400 nights of stay, and prevented 50+ families from facing the impossible choice between medical homelessness and hospice.

 One of the largest burdens not covered by insurance is housing.
-Our goal is to build "Papa Joe's House", a home in Nashville where several families can stay during the most trying times of their VAD journey.
+Our goal is to build "Papa Joe's House", a home in Nashville where several families can stay during the most trying times of their VAD or heart transplant journey.